 It must also be remembered that many stains are superficial and that simply removing the stain does not change the shade.
 Also, porcelain crowns and fillings cannot have their shade changed, but superficial stains can be bleached.

-Since there is a variety of methods utilized for teeth whitening, some of which are more effective and quicker than others, a brief discussion of just some of the methods is included below.
+There is a variety of methods utilized for teeth whitening, some of which are more effective and quicker than others.
+You can apply several of them by yourself while some need the expertise of your dentist.

-7. Adding approximately 2 tablespoons of hydrogen peroxide to you mouth wash and gargle
+- Adding approximately 2 tablespoons of hydrogen peroxide to your mouthwash and gargle

 Cons–Takes long time, thins the enamel, not completely satisfactory results